GROWTH MINDSET

 |

-Our morning meetings include greeting one another by name, spending time in devotions through reading the bible and praying together as well as an interactive activity that helps to develop the social and emotional development of students.
-The grade 1 class celebrates Dr. Seuss Day, a day where they celebrate the great children's author, Dr. Seuss.
+For instance, morning meetings include greeting one another by name, spending time in devotions through reading the Bible and praying together, as well as an interactive activity that contributes to students’ social and emotional development. |

 |